 As with all things in biology, aging is an extremely complex process involving many different proteins, pathways and feedback loops.
 As our understanding of cellular aging grows, it is now known that age related NAD+ decline is linked to many of the signs of aging we feel, and this is partly due to a decline in sirtuin activity.

 In light of this complexity, any attempt to boost NAD+ levels and sirtuin activity requires a multi-targeted solution looking at the entire NAD/Sirtuin network and identifying the precise parts which can be altered to have a positive impact.
 This is the exact approach Nuchido TIME+ takes, using a combination of ingredients that target various aspects of the NAD/Sirtuin network.
-This approach has been shown to increase NAD+ levels by 242% in our pilot study and also increase sirtuin activity.
+In our clinical trial Nuchido TIME+ increased NAD+ levels, and sirtuin activity, this caused reduced levels of inflammation, reversal of glycation and reversal of biological age.

 According to David Sinclair, sirtuins are one of the key pathways essential to longevity due to their beneficial roles in supporting cellular health.
 Therefore, making sure they remain active as we age should be a priority.
 However, sirtuins are dependent on NAD+ to function which is why combating age-related NAD+ decline is so vital.